zperez0/help-queue-NoSQL/README.md

-## Help Queue Redux
+## Help Queue NoSQL

-A React application built to learn Hooks.
+A React application built to learn how to implement hooks and Firebase.

 #### By _**Z Perez**_